yarenty/domestic/crates/web/README.md

 [Loco](https://loco.rs) is a web and API framework running on Rust.

-This is the **lightweight-service starter** which comes with no database or state dependencies.
+This is the **SaaS starter** which includes a `User` model and authentication based on JWT.
+It also include configuration sections that help you pick either a frontend or a server-side template set up for your fullstack server.

 ## Quick Start